Rhahi/web-netrunner-rules/README.md

 ## How to build

-1. download golang and build Hugo.
+1. download golang and build [Hugo](https://gohugo.io/installation/linux/).
-1. download npm and install ./generator `npm i`
+1. download npm and install ./generator `npm i`.
+Do this while in ./generator.
 1. build data by using `npm run build`.
 Do this while in ./generator.
 1. build website using `hugo`.
 1. the website should now be available in `./public`.